SCRT-HQ/VaporShell/docs/glossary/New-VSRoute53HostedZone.md

 The trailing dot is optional; Amazon Route 53 assumes that the domain name is fully qualified.
 This means that Route 53 treats *www.example.com* without a trailing dot and *www.example.com.* with a trailing dot as identical.
 If you're creating a public hosted zone, this is the name you have registered with your DNS registrar.
-If your domain name is registered with a registrar other than Route 53, change the name servers for your domain to the set of NameServers that CreateHostedZone returns in DelegationSet.
+If your domain name is registered with a registrar other than Route 53, change the name servers for your domain to the set of NameServers that are returned by the Fn::GetAtt intrinsic function.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-route53-hostedzone.html#cfn-route53-hostedzone-name
 PrimitiveType: String